 It’s easy to get an Uber or Taxi to drive you out to the Seven Magic Mountains for a visit, but unless they wait for you, there will be no way to get back to Las Vegas.
 Trying to get a taxi or Uber to come to pick you up at this remote location will be next to impossible.

 Tours To Seven Magic Mountains

-If you’d like to visit the Seven Magic Mountains while you’re in Las Vegas but don’t have a car, you should consider taking one of several tours available to the art installation on Viator.
+If you’d like to visit this colorful attraction while you’re in Las Vegas but don’t have a car and don’t want to rent one, you should consider taking a Seven Magic Mountains tour, which is available on Viator.

 - Seven Magic Mountains Adventure Tour: Self-Guided on a Can-Am Ryker!